 Series 1&2 are BEST for use on the RVO because:

-- Are designed first and foremost as navigation devices with cycling performance monitoring as built in features.
+- Designed first and foremost as navigation devices with cycling performance monitoring as built in features.

 - Their software logic for navigation is intuitive.